juanhenao21/financial_response_spread_year/paper/references_text.md

 (Data description)

 **The subtle nature of financial random walks**
+A quantitative trace of human activity is recorded and stored, in some cases every second.
+Some of these records span two centuries.
+These time series, perhaps surprisingly, turn out to reveal a very rich and non- trivial statistical structure, that is to some degree universal, across different assets (stocks, commodities, currencies, rates, etc.), regions (U.S., European, Asian) and epochs.
+(Statistical structure of data)

+In spite of its shortcomings, the model of Bachelier gets one important fact
+right: price changes are to a first approximation uncorrelated, which makes the prediction of stock markets difficult.
+However, the mechanism that converts a rather predictable human behavior into a sequence of (nearly) unpredictable price changes, has not been investigated in details until recently.
+(Prices changes uncorrelated)

 If one denotes $p(t)$ the price of an asset at time $t$, the return $r_{\tau}(t)$, at time $t$ and scale $\tau$ is simply the relative variation of the price from
 $t$ to $t + \tau$, $r_{\tau}(t) = [p(t + \tau) − p(t)] / p(t)$.
 If $\tau$ is